lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {{I-D.ietf-lpwan-overview}}.

 Header compression is needed to efficiently bring Internet connectivity to the node within an NB-IoT network.
-SCHC uses an static context to performs header compression with specific parameters that need to be adapted into the NB-IoT channels.
+SCHC uses an static context to performs header compression with specific parameters that need to be adapted into the NB-IoT wireless access.
+This document assumes functionality for NB-IoT of 3GPP release 15 otherwise other versions functionality is explicitly mentioned in the text.

-This document describes the use of SCHC and its parameterizing over the NB-IoT channels.
+This document describes the use of SCHC and its parameterizing over the NB-IoT wireless access.

 # Terminology